Planning with William’s Model of Creative Thinking

 Want to know more?

 Do you wish to learn more about using William’s Model of creative thinking for classroom planning?
-I have developed a course which takes you through understanding this Model for Curriculum Planning, including how to apply each of the 18 teaching strategies.
+I have developed a fully ONLINE course, which takes you through understanding this Model for Curriculum Planning, including how to apply each of the 18 teaching strategies.
 The course takes you through what the full model looks like, and how it can be used to plan a lesson, unit of study, or how it works with other models.